-Bosnia and Herzegovina: HPP Buk Bijela project might start in September3.
-July 2020. / SEE Energy News
+Bosnia and Herzegovina: HPP Buk Bijela project might start in September, SEE Energy News

 The procedure for the establishment of a joint company between RS and Serbia for the construction of hydropower plants on the Drina had been already ongoing for a year, said Prime Minister of the Republic of Srpska (RS) Radovan Viskovic.

 PM Viskovic said that two weeks ago, an agreement was signed on the establishment of a joint company between power utilities ERS and EPS.
 The agreement was forwarded to the Competition Council of BiH, which should now authorize it.
 He emphasized that, in forming the joint company, all the procedures had been adhered to and that politics should not be mixed in with issues important to the development of the country.
 He expressed his expectation that the Competition Council would give a positive opinion, after which the joint company would be registered, with Serbia having 51 % and RS 49 % of the capital.
 This would create the conditions for the beginning of preparatory works within the project, for which the property-legal relations have been resolved and which has the building permit and the environmental permit.
 In that case, the preliminary works on HPP Buk Bijela could start in two months.